Connecting to the Console Port¶

 unless the OS has been updated.

-For Mac, choose Mac OS X Universal Binary Driver.
+For macOS, choose Mac OS Drivers.

 Note